 When temperatures drop, it’s common for safety records to take an unexpected nose dive.
 The best thing you can do is be prepared for working in cold weather... and here's why.

-Workers in cold climates are susceptible to skin rashes, frostnip, frostbite, loss of motor skills, and hypothermia, which can lead to more serious injuries like loss of extremities.
-Cold weather can also lead to an increase in overall injuries due to loss of feeling in hands which can result in more instances of dropped tools, smashes, slices and pinches.
+Workers in cold climates are susceptible to cold stress, such as skin rashes, frostnip, frostbite, loss of motor skills, and hypothermia, which can lead to more serious injuries like loss of extremities.
+One of the most common cold-weather hazards is a loss of feeling in workers’ hands which can result in more instances of dropped tools, smashes, slices, and pinches.

 When a cold environment is combined with a wet or damp element, the chances of cold weather injuries are increased even more - water pulls heat away from the body 25 times faster than air, making wet hands or other extremities more susceptible to freezing and more severe injury.
 See how you can treat cold stress here.

 Not to mention the loss of productivity and a downturn in worker morale when working in cold conditions.
 It’s not pleasant, productive, or safe for anyone to work outside and handle equipment or tools when they can’t feel their fingers.

 This is where having the proper cold weather PPE comes into play.
 HexArmor® offers a full line of cold weather work gloves so you can stay safe this winter.

 For cool temps, check out the Helix® Cold Weather 2073 with a full double-dipped coating for liquid resistance, the Helix® 2077, which features a seamless 13-gauge acrylic and fiberglass blend shell with an interior fleece lining and sandy-nitrile palm coating, the Thin Lizzie™ Thermal 2091, which combines our most popular knit with impact glove, or the Thin Lizzie™ Thermal 2099, with an interior fleece lining for comfort and insulation and a full palm coating for 360-degree protection.